The Very Best of Rosanne Cash

 The Very Best of Rosanne Cash is the third compilation album by Rosanne Cash.
-It was released on November 8, 2005 by Columbia Records.
-The album contains 14 singles that Cash worked with Columbia from 1979 to 1996, along with her 2003 single "September When It Comes" from Rules of Travel; featuring a duet with her father Johnny Cash, and a previously unreleased version of "Never Be You".
+It was released on November 8, 2005, by Columbia Records.
+The album contains 14 singles that Cash released with Columbia from 1979 to 1996, along with her 2003 single "September When It Comes" from Rules of Travel; featuring a duet with her father Johnny Cash, and a previously unreleased version of "Never Be You".